sifei/2nd-Social-Media-Mining-for-Health-Applications-Shared-Task-at-AMIA-2017/README.md

-# Deep model for 2nd Social Media Mining for Health Applications Shared Task at AMIA 2017
+# UKNLP team's supervised models for the 2nd Social Media Mining for Health Applications Shared Task at AMIA 2017

+This repository contains code for task 1 and 2 of the 2nd Social Media Mining for Health Applications shared task at AMIA 2017 which employed supervised framework for identifying ADR mentions and classifying medication intake messages on Twitter.
+The tasks are described below with more documentation available in their respective subdirectories.

+For info on the related shared task, please refer to: https://healthlanguageprocessing.org/sharedtask2/

-## Task1
+## Task 1

-Automatic classification of adverse drug reaction (ADR) mentioning posts.
-It is a binary classification.
+The first task is binary classification of twitter posts for mentions of adverse drug reactions (ADRs).
+The program takes as input a post and returns a binary 0/1 indicating whether it or not contains ADR mentions.

-In this task, our best model is ensemble the traditional machine learning approach (logistic regression) with deep learning model (CNN with attention).
+In this task our best model is an ensemble involving both a traditional machine learning approach (logistic regression) and a deep learning approach (CNN with attention).

-The [task1](https://github.com/sifei/2nd-Social-Media-Mining-for-Health-Applications-Shared-Task-at-AMIA-2017/tree/master/task1) folder contains the linear model and deep model we used for the shared task.
-The example of input file format also provided at the [data_sample](https://github.com/sifei/2nd-Social-Media-Mining-for-Health-Applications-Shared-Task-at-AMIA-2017/tree/master/task1/data_sample) folder.
+The [task1](https://github.com/sifei/2nd-Social-Media-Mining-for-Health-Applications-Shared-Task-at-AMIA-2017/tree/master/task1) folder contains the linear and deep model submitted for the shared task.
+An example of input file format is also provided at [task1/data_sample](https://github.com/sifei/2nd-Social-Media-Mining-for-Health-Applications-Shared-Task-at-AMIA-2017/tree/master/task1/data_sample) folder.

-## Task2
+## Task 2
-Automatic classification of posts describing medication intake.
-It is a three-class classification.
+The second task is classification of posts describing medication intake.
+Given a twitter post, the program returns one of three possible categorical labels:

+- *personal medication intake* – tweets in which the user clearly expresses a personal medication intake/consumption
+- *possible medication intake* – tweets that are ambiguous but suggest that the user may have taken the medication
+- *non-intake* – tweets that mention medication names but do not indicate personal intake

-In this task, our best model is averaging ten deep learning models (CNN with attention).
+In this task our best model is an ensemble involving 10 deep learning models (CNN with attention).

-The [task2](https://github.com/sifei/2nd-Social-Media-Mining-for-Health-Applications-Shared-Task-at-AMIA-2017/tree/master/task2) folder contains the linear model and deep model we used for the shared task.
-The example of input file format also provided at the [data_sample](https://github.com/sifei/2nd-Social-Media-Mining-for-Health-Applications-Shared-Task-at-AMIA-2017/tree/master/task2/data_sample) folder.
+The [task2](https://github.com/sifei/2nd-Social-Media-Mining-for-Health-Applications-Shared-Task-at-AMIA-2017/tree/master/task2) folder contains the linear and deep model submitted for this task.
+An example of input file format is also provided at [task2/data_sample](https://github.com/sifei/2nd-Social-Media-Mining-for-Health-Applications-Shared-Task-at-AMIA-2017/tree/master/task2/data_sample) folder.

-More shared task description please ref: https://healthlanguageprocessing.org/sharedtask2/

 ## Acknowledgements